What is expository preaching?

 I believe expository preaching is the most faithful way to preach the word of God.
 Understanding and practicing expository preaching helps the preacher rightly handle the word of truth.
-But it is also important to understand what expository preaching is not, as well as what it is.
+It is important to be able to answer the question, “What is expository preaching?”
+But it is also important to understand what expository preaching is not.

 Many preachers reject expository preaching, without really knowing what it is.
 Others seek to practice it, without really knowing what it is.
 But you should not react to a caricature of expository preaching.
 And you should learn a craft before you try to practice it.

+What is expository preaching?
 Here are 15 myths about expository preaching that should be exposed to help the preacher rightly understand and faithfully practice expository preaching.
 Expository preaching is not whatever someone calls expository preaching.
 There is a growing interest in expository preaching these days.
 This is an encouraging fact; inasmuch as biblical preaching is the first step to true revival.
 Many preachers claim to be expositors now, wanting to be a part of the trend.
-Beware, much preaching that is called expository preaching simply is not.
+Beware—much preaching that is called expository preaching simply is not.